facebookincubator/ForgeArmory/ttps/cloud/aws/secretsmanager/steal-secretsmanager-secret/README.md

 - **target_secret_id**: The ID of the secret that you want to steal.
 If this is set to "all", the script will attempt to steal all secrets.
-- **cleanup**: When set to true, the script will delete the pillaged secrets after execution.

 ## Pre-requisites